The Organising Authority is Nelson Yacht Club Incorporated.

-- A boat or equipment may be inspected at any time for compliance with the Class Rules and Sailing Instructions.
-On the water a boat can be instructed by a Race Committee Measurer to proceed immediately to a designated area for inspection.
+20.1 A boat or equipment may be inspected at any time for compliance with the Class Rules and Sailing Instructions.
+On the water, a boat can be instructed by a Race Committee Measurer to proceed immediately to a designated area for inspection.

-- 22.2 The Race Committee or the Protest Committee may protest any boat whose support boat is in breach of Instruction 22.1 penalties imposed as a result of a protest under this Rule will result in a penalty being imposed on the boat(s) supported by the support boat.
+21.2 The Race Committee or the Protest Committee may protest any boat whose support boat is in breach of Instruction 22.1.
+Penalties imposed as a result of a protest under this Rule will result in a penalty being imposed on the boat(s) supported by the support boat.

-- Trophies will be awarded as determined by the Sailing Committee.
+23.1 Trophies and Prizes will be awarded as determined by the Sailing Committee.

-- Competitors participate entirely at their own risk see Rule 4 Decision to Race.
-The Organising Authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during or after the regatta.
+24.1 Competitors participate entirely at their own risk see Rule 4 Decision to Race.
+The Organising Authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during or after a race or regatta.

 25.1 Handicaps will be applied to all applicable races by the Club Handicapper.
 The purpose of handicapping boats is to give each boat an equal opportunity of winning the race on corrected time.